 A brief introduction to Registered Reports

-Publishing Sep 17, 2020 Ver este post en Español
+publishing Sep 17, 2020 Ver este post en Español

 By peer reviewing quality on the methodology, researchers can reduce bias on their data collection, thus increase their chances of getting their registered reports published in over 250 journals.